top of page

 • Purchase a tongue scraper.
 (I bought mine from my local health food store, and you can also get it on Amazon: I use drTung’s Stainless Steel Tongue Scraper.)

 • Place the tongue scraper at the back of your tongue and gently scrape forward to the front of the tongue.
 Key word: gentle!
-Notice the color of the residue (if there is any) and then rinse the tongue scraper.
+Notice the color of the residue (if any) and then rinse the tongue scraper.
 That was one round.

 Oiling Your Gums